daiqile96/OTTERS/README.md

 ## Notes:

 - OTTERS is based on [PLINK 1.9](https://www.cog-genomics.org/plink/), [PRS-CS software](https://github.com/getian107/PRScs), [lassosum R package](https://github.com/tshmak/lassosum), and [SDPR software](https://github.com/eldronzhou/SDPR).
 We really appreciate the authors of these softwares.

-- The scripts for generating all the Tables and Figures of the Manuscript can be found [here](https://htmlpreview.github.io/?https://github.com/daiqile96/OTTERS/blob/main/Manuscript/FiguresAndTables.rmd).